 As long as this information is centralized, whether in a spreadsheet or in a project management software tool, rest assured that you have the visibility you need to manage effectively without “looking over your employees shoulders”.

-When does laissez-faire leadership not work so well?
+When does laissez-faire management not work so well?

 If you are working with interns, “green” employees, or workers that need a lot of guidance, then laissez-faire management may not be the best option.